OmerAlpSahin/ImagePreprocessing/README.md

-# ImagePreprocessing
+# Image Preprocessing
-Image Preprocessing for Sensor Detection Images
+Image preprocessing for sensor detection images for the thesis and preparing the data for dataa annotation and object detection.